behreajj/AsepriteSwatchExchange/README.md

 99 9A 3D D8 D8 D9 3E B0 B0 B1 00 02
 ```

 The file begins with the header, "ASEF", `0x41 0x53 0x45 0x46`, followed by the file version, 1.0.0, `0x00 0x01 0x00 0x00`.
 The number of blocks is described by `0x00 0x00 0x00 0x0E`.
 A block of color data begins with `0x00 x01`.
-The number of bytes that follow after in the color block, 34, is signaled by `0x00 0x22`.
+The number of bytes that follow after in the block, 34, is signaled by `0x00 0x22`.
 The length of the swatch's name, 6, with a terminal zero appended, is given by `0x00 0x007`.
 After the name, `0x52 0x47 0x42 0x20` signals the "RGB " format.
 The number of color channels to follow depends on the format.
-This is different from `.aco`, which always had 4 channels, some of which were left at zero.
+This is different from `.aco`, which always had 4 channels.
 For RGB, there are 3 color channels with 4 bytes per channel.
 The bytes represent the value as a real number.
 The color block concludes with the global, spot or normal color mode, `0x00 0x02`.

 For more samples, see the samples folder of this repository.